woj76/DaemonBite-Arcade-Encoder/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0.
 The name "daemonbite" is registered to my company in Finland and should not be used by others.

+## Fork

+This fork shall have (a) the debounce hardcoded in (I find it necessary (MiSTer / RetroPie GUI), and (b, hardcoding (a) allows to shave off a couple of cycles for this) pin 7 utilized for left/right handed use of an upside down flippable controller, special feature request by a family member ;) (remapping of directions and buttons).